-Innovations in Healthcare Technology: As consumers become more accustomed to internet-enabled devices such as smart watches, IoT appliances, and in-home assistants like Amazon’s Alexa, it won’t be long before they start to expect similar health related technologies/healthcare tech from the healthcare industry.
+As consumers become more accustomed to internet-enabled devices such as smart watches, IoT appliances, and in-home assistants like Amazon’s Alexa, it won’t be long before they start to expect similar health-related technologies/healthcare tech from the healthcare industry.
 Current innovative ideas in healthcare include telemedicine (Skyping your doctor), mobile apps, and leveraging artificial intelligence to streamline diagnostics.
 But those innovations in healthcare technology are just the beginning of the future of education technology.

 Healthcare’s Artificial Intelligence Revolution

-For us, the DeepMind and NIH partnership (not to mention all the additional studies that will come of their collaboration) encapsulates at least one of the challenges that come with innovating in this industry: each discovery has regulatory hurdles to overcome before it will become available in the marketplace.
+For us, the DeepMind and NIH partnership (not to mention all the additional studies that will come from their collaboration) encapsulates at least one of the challenges that come with innovating in this industry: each discovery has regulatory hurdles to overcome before it becomes available in the marketplace.

 Investing in Medical Technology

-Medical Technology Innovations: As innovations in medical technology and data science become increasingly integrated within this industry, investors can’t help but see the potential in health related technologies.
+As innovations in medical technology and data science become increasingly integrated within this industry, investors can’t help but see the potential in health-related technologies.
 According to a Silicon Valley Bank report, US healthcare venture fundraising set a record last year, reaching $9.1 billion — a 26% increase over 2016.
 International markets are seeing investment as well.
-Last year, Ping An Good Doctor, a Chinese medical-services app raised $500m.
+Last year, Ping An Good Doctor, a Chinese medical-services app, raised $500m.

-Future of education technology: Amid the rising tide of excitement and opportunity in this rapidly-changing industry, the biggest winners from a potential healthcare tech transformation will be the patients who receive better care and those who will avoid becoming patients at all.
+Amid the rising tide of excitement and opportunity in this rapidly changing industry, the biggest winners from a potential healthcare tech transformation will be the patients who receive better care and those who will avoid becoming patients at all.

-Propel(x) offers securities through Hubble Investments LLC, member FINRA/SIPC and an affiliate of Propel(x).
-Hyperlinks to third-party sites, or reproduction of third-party content, do not constitute an approval or endorsement by Propel(x) or Hubblie Investments LLC, of the linked or reproduced content.
+Disclaimer: Articles or information from third-party sources outside of this domain may discuss Propel(x) or relate to information contained herein, but Propel(x) does not approve and is not responsible for such content.
+Hyperlinks to third-party sites, or reproduction of third-party content, do not constitute an approval or endorsement by Propel(x) or Hubble Investments, Propel(x)’ broker-dealer affiliate, of the linked or reproduced content.